darricheng/personal-website/content/posts/ask-for-forgiveness-not-permission.md

 draft = false
-description = "The first time I tried using the quote ask for forgiveness, not permission" slug = "ask-for-forgiveness-not-permission" tags = ["javascript", "rust", "performance optimisation"]
+description = "The first time I tried using the quote ask for forgiveness, not permission" slug = "ask-for-forgiveness-not-permission" tags = ["javascript", "rust", "performance-optimisation"]
 +++

 I came across this saying from ThePrimeagen, that as a software engineer, we should not ask for permission to do things.
 Instead, when we see a potential solution to a problem, create prototypes to show others the solution.
 Then, if things don't work out, ask for forgiveness.
 This is in contrast to asking for permission to work on a potential solution before actually getting down to creating anything.